General Model FAQs

 What CMS learning support is provided to states implementing the model?

-More information can be found in the Notice of Funding Opportunity (NOFO) published on August 15, 2024.
+More information can be found in the Notice of Funding Opportunity (NOFO) published on August 15, 2024, and updated on February 18, 2025

-Eligible applicants are states, the District of Columbia, and any U.S. Territory participating in the Medicaid Drug Rebate Program (MDRP).
-To be considered for Cooperative Agreement funding the applicant must:
+Eligible applicants were states, the District of Columbia, and any U.S. Territory participating in the Medicaid Drug Rebate Program (MDRP).
+To be considered for Cooperative Agreement funding, the applicant must have submitted an application to the State RFA and signed a State Agreement with CMS.

-Are all states that are interested in participating in the CGT Access Model required to respond to the NOFO?
+Were all states that were interested in participating in the CGT Access Model required to respond to the NOFO?

 No. States that are interested in participating in the CGT Access Model are only required to respond to the State RFA.
 Only states that are interested in optional Cooperative Agreement funding are required to respond to the NOFO.